arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 The built-in operations in Java result in data whose type depends on the types of the inputs.
 In the snippet above, `a * b` is an `int` because `a` and `b` are both `int`s.
 Similarly, `x * y` is a `float` because `x` and `y` are both `float`s.

 But what happens when you mix data types in an operation?
 What if, in the snippet above, the operation `x * a` was done to mulitiply a `float` with an `int`?
 Integer multiplication cannot be done with floating point data, nor can floating point multiplication be done with integer data.
-But, if you were to use the expression `x * a`, you would get neither a syntax error nor a run error.
+But, if you were to use the expression `x * a`, you would get neither a syntax error nor a runtime error.

 When the built-in arithmetic operations are used with integer and floating point operands, the integer operands are implicitly converted to floating point form.
 This might make sense intuitively; any integer can also be represented as a floating point number, but the converse is not true.
 For example, `1` could be represented as `1.0f`, but `2.5f` cannot be written in integer form because it is not an integer.